jsicot/BookReader/README.md

 - Click the Configure link to add the following
     - URL for custom CSS
     - Favicon URL for viewer (reader) pages
-    - URL for custom php library (default is BookReaderCustom.php)
+    - Path to custom php library (default is BookReaderCustom.php)
     - Sorting mode for the viewer (omeka default order or original filename order)
     - Number of pages in Embed mode (1 or 2)
     - Embed all functions (0 for none or 1 for all)